dumpacson/Blood-Bank-Donation-System/README.md

 ## Introduction

-This blood bank management system database was created based on the needs of a blood bank management team.
-The system can encrypt the providers’ and recipients’ information.
-Administrators have access to the donor’s status and recipient’s information.
-They can handle the data needed to manage blood donation information and request for possible recipients.
-These characteristics were also listed and recorded in reports that acted as a history of transactions performed on the system.
+This blood bank management system application was created based on the needs of a blood bank management team.
+The system aims to provide information on all the process that goes into a blood donation.
+The system will also provide the functionality of registering online to new donors and making an appointment to avoid wasting time.
+Already registered donors can also see all their past donations in one view making it easy if they ever want to look through and check.
+On the admin/doctor side, they can view the details of all the donations made and the details of all the donors in 2 separate views.
+They can handle the data needed to manage blood donations and donor's information.
+There will also be a view of all the available blood bags in the bank.

 ## Objective

 The general objectives of this web application are to develop a reliable, convenient and is easy to use for everyone who wishes to donate blood.
 Our goals are as stated below.

-➢ For donors who want to inform themselves of all the process that goes into a blood donation.
+- For donors who want to inform themselves of all the process that goes into a blood donation.

-➢ For donors who would prefer to register and make an appointment ahead of time to avoid wasting time.
+- For donors who would prefer to register and make an appointment ahead of time to avoid wasting time.

-➢ Provide an application that is functional for donors to track all their blood donations.
+- Provide an application that is functional for donors to track all their blood donations.

-➢ Provide an application for doctors to view all the details of the donors and donations.
+- Provide an application for doctors to view all the details of the donors and donations.

-➢To make blood donations easily accessible from one website.
+- To make blood donations easily accessible from one website.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.